rdebiasec/gabriellas-website/README.md

 # In Memory of Gabriella

 A beautiful, modern memorial website to preserve and share memories of Gabriella.
-This site features a mobile-first design with soft pastel colors, organized galleries for photos, videos, and documents, with timeline view, search functionality, and download capabilities.
+The site features a mobile-first design with soft pastel colors, organized galleries for photos and videos, an interactive wall for heartfelt notes, and Gaby’s Book for long-form tributes.

 ## Features